Nipunika-98/smart-parking-system/README.md

 ## Future Enhancements

-- Real-time reservation system
-- Dynamic pricing based on occupancy
 - SMS/Email notifications
 - Advanced analytics and prediction
 - Integration with QR gate entry systems
 - Additional parking floor management features
 - Support for more hardware sensors and camera-based detection

-## License

-This project is intended for academic and project-development use.
-Please check the repository and institutional requirements before publishing or commercializing the application.

 ## Contributors